cog-isa/htm-rl/log.md

     - [x] Update method description
     - [x] Add experiment results
     - [ ] TBD
+- [ ] Deal with high variance of results and the need to use large moving average windows
+- [ ] MCTS
+  - [ ] Make sure update cell ratio is used properly
 - Not acknowledged and questionable:
   - [ ] Split SAR TM into 2 TMs
     - State TM: (s, a) $\rightarrow$ s'